Exotic t-structures and actions of quantum affine algebras: Introduction

 In the case of $\Gr$ the $G^\vee[[z]]$-orbits have the same parity on any connected component.
 This allows us to use the middle perversity function to obtain a well behaved abelian category $PCoh(\Gr)$.
 Moreover, as shown in \cite[Section 8]{BFM}, the convolution product on $\Gr$ preserves $PCoh(\Gr)$.
 Hence, $PCoh(\Gr)$ is monoidal and we call this the coherent Satake category.

 The coherent Satake category $PCoh(\Gr)$ behaves quite differently from $P(\Gr)$ and is interesting in its own way.
 For example, it is closely tied to $4d$ ${\mathcal N} = 2$ gauge theory.
-Thus, although not semisimple, it is expected to have the structure of a monoidal cluster category.
-In order to better understand $PCoh(\Gr)$ one needs to understand the convolution product and subsequently the convolution varieties, as we now explain.
+Although not semisimple it carries the structure of a monoidal cluster category \cite{CW}.
+In order to understand $PCoh(\Gr)$ one needs to understand the convolution product and subsequently the convolution varieties, as we now explain.